Welcome to my website!

 Strictness in the evaluation of job search effort and employment outcomes Joint with Johan Vikström, IFAU, and Arne Uhlendorff, CREST.

 Unemployed job seekers must comply with job-search requirements to be eligible for unemployment insurance benefits.
-We exploit exogenous variation in strictness across caseworkers who conduct monthly reviews of these requirements to examine the effects of stricter enforcement on job finding, search intensity, and job quality.
-Stricter caseworkers increase the likelihood of reported violations and benefit sanctions.
-This leads to persistently higher job-search intensity, shorter unemployment durations and higher employment rates.
-These positive employment effects are more pronounced under less favorable local labor market conditions and longer lasting for job seekers with weak labor market attachment
+We exploit variation in strictness across caseworkers who conduct monthly reviews of these requirements to examine the effects of stricter enforcement on job finding, search intensity, and job quality.
+This variation arises from central office caseworkers who are randomly assigned to review job seekers’ activity reports and whose only interaction with job seekers occurs through this process.
+We find that stricter enforcement increases the likelihood of reported violations and benefit sanctions, leading to persistently higher job-search intensity, shorter unemployment durations, and higher employment rates.
+We find no evidence of negative effects on job quality.
+These positive employment effects are more persistent among job seekers from low-growth industries and those with weak labor market attachment.

 Draft here –>